 I read an article recently entitled, “Selfies Aren’t Empowering.
 They’re a Cry for Help.”
-After laughing for a minute, I realized that as a self-declared Queen of Selfies, I felt mildly attacked.
-Channeling my inner Yoda, I took a breath, and read on.
+After laughing for a minute, I realized I felt mildly attacked.
+I took a breath, and read on.
 In the article, Ms. Erin Gloria Ryan disputes the claim made by some, that selfies are a “small pulse of girl pride or a shout out to the self,” and asserts that they are rather, a cry for help and indicative of a painful striving for approval and attention, whose impetus is a culture within which it’s almost impossible to feel worthwhile without superficial beauty.
 She provides a short list of certain circumstances within which taking a selfie would be deemed acceptable – such as documenting a graduation, getting into law school, or accomplishing a long term goal.
 I finished the article and decided that although I agree with a lot – even most of what she said, I just can’t swallow the pill that says, across the bar, selfies are bad.
 I find shirtless or suggestive bathroom mirror selfies as annoying as you do, I just think that declarative statements such as this are counterproductive.

 Although she is correct in predicting a striving for approval and self-worth in a certain percentage of individuals taking selfies, and is completely justified in her outrage over the way our culture teaches women that our most important feature is physical attractiveness, the article was lacking.
 Any real discussion of whether or not selfies are “good” or “bad” for women or people in general, has to encompass an array of interdisciplinary theory including psychology, sociology, feminism, and philosophy.
 It ought also to include a broad range of individual experiences, exploring an individual’s self-understanding of their intentions and inclinations to selfie or not to selfie.
 Neither of these was present in any substantive manner.
 More importantly Ms. Ryan’s admonishment does those individuals who are, as she says, “crying for help,” no good.
 Making sweeping, declarative statements such as this is detrimental to her cause, which I’m assuming is to better the plight of women.
 The more pressing issue, as I see it, is not whether people do or do not take self administered photos of themselves as a result of an admittedly fucked up culture, but rather that the author, writing on a feminist website, doesn’t recognize she is creating yet another source of judgment by which to exert pressure on women regarding their decisions and behavior.